 By Ali Mitib, BA Law and Politics.

-On the 24th November, hundreds of students and staff walked out of SOAS en masse in protest of changes proposed by SOAS Senior Management to reshape administration departments to achieve the aim of improving the student experience by creating the ‘One Professional Service.’
+On the 24th November, hundreds of students and staff walked out of SOAS en masse in protest of proposals to reshape administration departments.
 Representatives from the Students’ Union, UNISON, the University and College Union (UCU) addressed the protestors on why these proposed change will be damaging to the student experience.

-Francesca Floris, SOAS SU Women’s Officer, stated that “Senior management want to talk about improving student experience but they have not consulted the students about our experiences.
-That is why we are walking out – management do not want to hear nor do they care about what we have to say.”
+Francesca Floris, SOAS SU Women’s Officer, stated that “Senior management wants to talk about improving student experience but they have not consulted the students about our experiences.
+That is why we are walking out – management does not want to hear nor do they care about what we have to say.”